 - Restoration of the beach access area at Swallows Park.
 The original pool area would be filled in and a new beach would be established nearby.
-Native vegetation (grasses, shrubs, trees) would be established at the previous pool site. - Mitigation requirements associated with the Swallows Beach Restoration Project by the Washington Department of Ecology would establish three Environmentally Sensitive Areas in the Alpowa, Asotin, and Knoxway Canyon locations providing long-term protection benefits to these areas. - Construction of a recreational fishing platform at Evans Pond would occur. - Dredging of recreational boat marinas. - Continued planting of native vegetation at HMUs and other Project locations for wildlife habitat and recreational values. - Management of recreation sites for diverse public wants and evolving desires.
+Native vegetation (grasses, shrubs, trees) would be established at the previous pool site. - Mitigation requirements associated with the Swallows Beach Restoration Project by the Washington Department of Ecology would establish three Environmentally Sensitive Areas in the Alpowa, Asotin, and Knoxway Canyon locations. - Construction of a recreational fishing platform at Evans Pond would occur. - Dredging of recreational boat marinas. - Continued planting of native vegetation at HMUs and other Project locations for wildlife habitat and recreational values. - Management of recreation sites for diverse public wants and evolving desires.